TritonDataCenter/manta-mackerel/README.md

 Run metering jobs using

-    bin/meter [-f configPath] [-w] -d date -p period -c category
+    bin/meter [-f configPath] [-w] -d date -j jobName

-where date is in some format readable by `Date.parse()`, period is one of `hourly`, `daily`, or `monthly` and category is one of `storage`, `request`, or `compute`.
+where date is in some format readable by `Date.parse()` and jobNAme is one of `storage`, `compute`, `request`, `accessLogs`, or `summarizeDaily`.
 Set the -w to use workflow to manage the metering job.

 Examples:

-    bin/meter -p hourly -c storage -d "$(date)" bin/meter -p monthly -c request -d "$(date -d '1 month ago')" -w bin/meter -p daily -c compute -d "$(date -d '2 days ago')" -f path/to/config
+    bin/meter -j "storage" -d "$(date)"
+    bin/meter -j "accessLogs" -d "$(date -d '1 month ago')" -w bin/meter -j "summarizeDaily" "$(date -d '2 days ago')" -f path/to/config

 # Configuration file

-The configuration file config.js should be in a format compatible with require (i.e.  JSON or a module that exports a JS object).
+The configuration file config.json should be in a format compatible with require (i.e.  JSON or a module that exports a JS object).

 Configuration settings include: